 First Right to Be Forgotten Case

-While the case presents very novel and technical First Amendment arguments about what it truly means to “publish”, the differences between “historical facts” and “legal facts”, and whether the circumstances constitute libel by omission, it highlights a very real and complex dilemma about the invasive power of the Internet.
+While the case presents very novel and technical First Amendment arguments about what it truly means to “publish”, the differences between “historical facts” and “legal facts”, and whether the circumstances constitute libel or defamation by omission, it highlights a very real and complex dilemma about the invasive power of the Internet.

 The case illustrates a growing trend of backlash about way the Internet has fundamentally changed our ability to live private lives.
 A tension that will only continue to grow as more information about individuals and the world we live in is published online every day.